The West African concept of “Sankofa” teaches us that it’s not wrong to go back for that which you have forgotten.

 As we move into new structures what do these foundational understanding tell us now and how does this influence the journey forward?
 Do we throw these out by arguing that they are of no value, or do we reach back to see what they teach us now and into the future?

 It is said that the people who forget their history are doomed to repeat it in the future.
 Black History Month in this year of contemplated changes may well be offering us a prophetic call to reach back to take with us that which is important for the future.
 Could those important things include our sense of mission and the understanding of who we are?

 So, let us honor and celebrate the contribution of Black people to our country and our church this month.
 But let also be open to one of the lessons that Black heritage teaches all of us.
 Sankofa: it is not wrong to go back for that which you have forgotten

-—Paul Douglas Walfall is the ministry personnel in the Fort Saskatchewan Pastoral Charge in the Yellowhead Presbytery, Alberta and Northwest Conference.
+—Rev. Dr. Paul Douglas Walfall is the ministry personnel in the Fort Saskatchewan Pastoral Charge in Northern Spirit Regional Council.

 Download United Church worship resources for Black History Month.